 Emissions from enteric fermentation are calculated from animal population data collected in the June Agricultural Census and the appropriate emission factors.
 Data for earlier years are often revised so information was taken from the Defra agricultural statistics database.
 Apart from cattle, lambs and deer, the methane emission factors are IPCC Tier 1 defaults (IPCC, 1997) and do not change from year to year.

 The dairy cattle emission factors are estimated following the IPCC Tier 2 procedure (IPCC, 1997) and vary from year to year.
 For dairy cattle, the calculations are based on the population of the 'dairy breeding herd' rather than 'dairy cattle in milk'.
 The former definition includes 'cows in calf but not in milk'.
 The emission factors for beef and other cattle were also calculated using the IPCC Tier 2 procedure but do not vary from year to year.
 The enteric emission factors for beef cattle were almost identical to the IPCC Tier 1 default so the default was used in the estimates.

 The emission factor for lambs is assumed to be 40% of that for adult sheep (Sneath et al. 1997).
 In using the animal population data, it is assumed that the reported number of animals are alive for that whole year.
 The exception is the treatment of sheep where it is normal practice to slaughter lambs and other non-breeding sheep after 6 to 9 months.

-Hence it is assumed that breeding sheep are alive the whole year but that lambs and other non-breeding sheep are only alive 6 months of a given year (based on Smith and Frost, 2000).
-These assumptions for lamb can not be improved at the present time as there are no direct measurements of methane emission by lambs in the UK.
+It is therefore assumed that breeding sheep are alive for the whole year but that lambs and other non-breeding sheep are only alive for 6 months of a given year (based on Smith and Frost, 2000).
+These assumptions for lambs cannot currently be improved, as there are no direct measurements of CH_4 emissions from lambs in the UK.

-The Tier 1 uncertainty analysis in Annex 7, shown in Table A7.2.1 and Table A7.2.2, provides estimates of uncertainty according to IPCC source category.
+The Approach 1 (error propagation) uncertainty analysis in Annex 7, provides estimates of uncertainty according to IPCC source category.

 Emissions are calculated from animal population data and appropriate emission factors.
 The animal population data are collected in an annual census, published by Defra.
-This is a long running publication and the compilers of the activity data strive to use consistent methods to produce the activity data.
-The time-series consistency of these activity data is very good due to the continuity in data provided.
+This is a long running UK Government publication, and is required to maintain specified levels of quality assurance and control to be accredited as National Statistics.
+The compilers of the activity data strive to use consistent methods to produce the data.
+Consequently the time-series consistency of these data is very good due to the continuity in data provided.